 Grief is a strange time indeed.
 There are bound to be inundations of offers from family members, friends, and colleagues that want to help and show support.
 While the last thing you may want to do is see people and be looked after, it is genuinely helpful and will absolutely support getting you to a place of protecting your own well-being.
 You don’t have to open your door to everyone, and nor does it have to be all of the time.
 You are, of course, allowed moments of solitude and these are a necessary part of the process.
 However, isolation is never the best answer.

 Ultimately, you must respect the process.
 Your body is going through something extremely traumatic, and it will take an amount of time to adjust.
 You may be experiencing intense physical symptoms while also coping with the emotional side of grief too.
 It is common to not feel hungry, avoid personal hygiene tasks, face insomnia, and be so intensely angry you just don’t know what to do with it.
 Respect how you are feeling and let your mind go where it needs to go as long as you are safe.
 It is important to be able to draw the line between safe situations and ones that may put you in danger.

 Monge & Associates has offices in 31 locations across 18 states.
 You can find us in Atlanta, Georgia, Alabama, Kansas, Missouri, and Nebraska.
 Our experience and cases stretch far and wide, and we are confident that we will be able to help.
+From premises liability to car accident lawsuits in Atlanta, we can assist you.
 Make an appointment, and our team will support you through the next stages of your grief journey to bring more resolution to the process.